What is Oakland Technical Early College?

-Is there a minimum GPA (Grade Point Average) that I am required to keep?
+Is there a minimum GPA (Grade Point Average) that I am required to maintain?

 Will my credits transfer to another college or university?

-Oakland Technical Early College Associate Degrees are applied in nature and prepare students to enter into high wage, high demand, high skill career areas.
-However, Oakland Community College participates in the MACRAO Transfer Agreement process.
-In order to determine if your credits will transfer to another college or university, please visit www.macrao.org.
+Oakland Technical Early College students are pursuing Associate Degrees that are applied in nature and are focused on preparing students to enter into high wage, high demand, and high skill careers.
+Oakland Community College participates in the MACRAO Transfer Agreement.
+To determine if your credits will transfer to another college or university, please visit MACRAO.
 Oakland Community College also has articulation agreements with many universities.
 OCC's Post-Secondary Agreements and Transfer Guide can provide additional information.
-If you have questions about a specific university, it is recommended that you contact their admissions office or view the transfer student process on their website.
+If you have questions about a specific university, it is recommended that students contact the admissions office.
+You can also visit the websites of any institutions you may consider attending upon completion of the Oakland Technical Early College program to view the transfer student process.